Guidance

 In adults having elective knee replacement, what is the clinical and cost effectiveness of total knee replacement with patella resurfacing compared with selective resurfacing?

-For a short explanation of why the committee made the research recommendation, see the rationale on resurfacing in knee replacement.
+For a short explanation of why the committee made the recommendation for research, see the rationale on resurfacing in knee replacement.

-Full details of the research recommendation are in evidence review L: patella resurfacing.
+Full details of the evidence and the committee's discussion are in evidence review L: patella resurfacing.

 Other recommendations for research